Skip to main content

 Calcium

-Actually calcium can be found in EVERY single natural food we eat.
-Tiny little sesame seeds pack quite a calcium punch…along with nuts and pumpkin seeds, dark green leafy vegetables such as broccoli, kale, Swiss chard, spinach, mustard greens as well as beans and lentils.
-It is easier for the body to absorb these forms of calcium than the calcium contained in milk.
+Actually, calcium can be found in EVERY single natural food we eat.
+Tiny little sesame seeds pack quite a calcium punch.
+In addition, so do nuts and pumpkin seeds, dark green leafy vegetables, such as, broccoli, kale, Swiss chard, spinach, mustard greens, as well as, beans and lentils.
+It is easier for the body to absorb these forms of calcium, than the calcium contained in milk.
 However, excess calcium can interfere with non-heme (plant) iron absorption.

-It is unfortunate to note, that the process known as pasteurization which heats the product to high temperatures to kill bacteria also inhibits the enzymes in the milk which diminishes the ability of the body to absorb calcium in milk.
+It is unfortunate to note, that the process known as pasteurization, which heats the product to high temperatures to kill bacteria, also inhibits the enzymes in the milk, which diminish the ability of the body to absorb calcium in milk.

 1 cup Calcium Content